 Too often we see the “not my problem” approach or “I’m sure somebody’s on it.”
-This leads to issues staying unresolved until they cause giant fires or end up shipping in the final product.
-In order to be in a position to spot these issues and own the gameplay experience we must look at the entire experience holistically and play the game as often as possible.
+This vagueness leads to issues staying unresolved until they cause giant fires or end up shipping in the final product.
+In order to be in a position to spot these issues and own the gameplay experience, you must look at the entire experience holistically and play the game as often as possible.

-Empower the Team
+Empower the Team.
 All designers must own the vision for their sections and empower the team to own the game.
-It can be difficult releasing control of our features but we must also trust the expertise of the people around us to take the design to the next level.
+It can be difficult releasing control of our features, but we must also trust the expertise of the people around us to take the design to the next level.
 The best game designers are ones who lean into this form of empowerment but always maintain control of the vision.

-On many occasions, developers will come to you with alternate pitches to the design.
-This is a great thing as it shows they are still passionate in the end product.
+Developers will come to you with alternate pitches to the design.
+This is a great thing as it shows they are still passionate about the end product.
 When those pitches stop coming is when you need to worry.
-If you’re not receiving feedback, it’s not because the design is perfect, it’s because nobody cares anymore.
+If you’re not receiving feedback, it’s not because the design is perfect; it’s because nobody cares anymore.
 Our goal is to keep the team invested and inspired.
-If you can’t convince the tasked programmer on the merits of the approved design, then this is where you must stay until they believe in it or you believe in them.
-Don’t pull the “I’m the designer” card unless you’re prepared to have that feature implemented in the worst way possible, with the absolute minimal effort.
-As usual, discuss the vision and the goals.
-If they have a pitch that they believe fits better then hear them out.
-If their pitch still fits your goals then honestly consider trying it first.
-Even if it might cause some minor issues.
+If you can’t convince the tasked programmer about the merits of the approved design, then this is where you must stay until they believe in it or you believe in them.
+Don’t pull the “I’m the designer” card unless you’re prepared to have your feature implemented in the worst way possible, with the absolute minimal effort.

+If someone has a pitch that they believe fits better, then hear them out.
+If their pitch still fits your goals, then honestly consider trying it first even if it might cause some minor issues.
 This is how you build trust.
 You can’t get trust without giving it.
-And the truth is that if the programmer’s pitch fails, they’ll work that much harder to fix it or switch back to your pitch.
-Most of the time this process leads to success with their design or by working together to resolve the new issues that may have come up.
+The truth is that if the programmer’s pitch fails, they’ll work that much harder to fix it or switch back to your pitch.
+Most of the time, this process leads to success with their design or to success from working together to resolve the new issues that may have come up.

 Owning the vision and goals allows you to direct the feature and not dictate the design.
-You should always bring a design to the table but be prepared to pitch it, defend it, and pivot as needed.
+When you bring a design to the table, be prepared to pitch it, defend it, and pivot as needed.

-Development
+How to Develop the Skill of Driving an Experience

 Driving an experience is a challenging task.
-And as the team grows that challenge increases exponentially.
-To succeed you need to keep an open dialog with the team.
+As a team grows, that challenge increases exponentially.
+To succeed, you need to keep an open dialogue with the team.
 Once that stops, everything stops.

-Learn to Lead
+Learn to Lead.
 Leadership is one of the most powerful traits you can gain in your life.
 It’s also one you’ll never fully master.
-Every day is a new learning opportunity where you are reminded to put the team before yourself.
+Every day is a new learning opportunity in which you are reminded to put the team before yourself.
 Shutting out other developers is not an option.
 Dictating a design is not an option.
 Leadership is about raising up the voices of the people around you.
 It’s not about speaking for them or over them.
 Leadership isn’t about having all the answers.
 Instead, it’s about having the humility to say when you don’t.
 And it’s about building enough trust with the team that you can lift each other up in those moments.